m3data/entangled-cognition-protocol/README.md

 ---

 ## Contributing and participation

 This protocol is a living, evolving system.
-Contributions are welcome from anyone who resonates with the vision and wants to play in this space together.
-Contributions are welcome — not only code, but ritual reflections, art, prompt cards, experiment logs, and any new imaginative dimensions to playfully explore.
+Contributions are welcome from anyone.
+Whether you're someone who resonates with the vision and wants to play in this space together.
+Or even if you are sceptical and want to rip this stuff to shreds.
+All contributions are welcome — not only code, but ritual reflections, art, prompt cards, experiment logs, and any new imaginative dimensions to playfully explore.

 ---